 5 surprising signs you’re stressed

 Many of the conditions that doctors see are symptoms of an underlying issue – stress.
 Constant pressure can be disastrous for health by permanently raising levels of adrenaline and cortisol.
 In the short term, these stress hormones ready the body for action – such as rushing to get through your Christmas to-do list – but in the long term they can lead to raised blood pressure, as well as serious inflammation throughout the body.
-Here are just a few red flags to be on the lookout for.
+Here are just a few red flags and stress symptoms to be on the lookout for.

 Sometimes patients complain of earache, but there’ll be no sign of infection.
 They might also have headaches and jaw ache, which is often a tell-tale sign.
 It’s not clear why exactly, but some people clench their teeth when concentrating, often when working, and for prolonged periods.
 Others grind their teeth in their sleep.
 In really extreme cases, the joints in the lower jaw can become so inflamed, they seize up and the jaw locks.
-The best course of action is to tackle the cause of stress – cognitive behavioural therapy (CBT) can be helpful – but, in the meantime, a mouth guard discourages clenching and prevents you from damaging teeth.
+The best course of action is to tackle the cause of stress – cognitive behavioural therapy (CBT) can be helpful for stress management – but, in the meantime, a mouth guard discourages clenching and prevents you from damaging teeth.
 Anti-inflammatories will take down swelling in the joints, while softer foods that don’t require too much chewing will give your jaw a break.

 Read more: 7 ways to keep your ears healthy